sergio-amaya91/selenium-scripts/README.md

 roadmap:
 1a)add multiple sites to check
-1b) make it run asynchronously to get quicker results
 2) get user input to dynamically search for items.
 3) create a front end using django for user input and displaying of information.